ShifatHasanGNS/event-hive/docs/Report.md

 _Figure 2: Conceptual entity-relationship view showing participant, event, and tagging flows._

 **Deployment and User Experience:** The development workflow aligns with lab delivery by bundling schema initialization scripts, health endpoints, and Tailwind build tasks within Bun.
-Students launch the stack with `bun run dev`, while schema snapshots (`public/schema.html`) aid revision.
+The current codebase is intentionally local-first—no cloud deployment has been provisioned yet—so students launch the stack with `bun run dev`, while schema snapshots (`public/schema.html`) aid revision.
 The dark UI applies copy-to-clipboard assistance, accordion-based result browsing, and status chips, making the dataset approachable for guided exercises and self-directed exploration.

 ## Discussion